longaccess/longaccess-client/CONTRIBUTE.md

 Coding Standards
 ----------------

-Contributed code should follow the PEP8 python coding standards.
+Contributed code should follow the coding standards specified in the CODING-STYLE document included with the software distribution.
+In general we use four spaces for indentation and generally follow [PEP8](http://www.python.org/dev/peps/pep-0008/).

 Copyright Assignment